jupyter-server/gateway_provisioners/docs/source/operators/deploy-kubernetes.md

 # Kubernetes deployments

-Because Gateway Provisioners is a _library package_ and not an _application_, deployment into Kubernetes configurations consists of ensuring the _host application image_ has the appropriate kernel specifications in place along with any necessary configuration items (typically environment variables in containerized deployments) are present in the host application.
+Because Gateway Provisioners is a _library package_ and not an _application_, deployment into Kubernetes configurations consists of ensuring that the _host application image_ has the appropriate kernel specifications in place and that necessary configuration items (typically environment variables in containerized deployments) are present in the host application.

 ```{tip}